chelma/LP02/README.md

 ### Running the code

 #### Locally
-To run the code locally, use a Python virtual environment:
+To run the code locally, use a Python virtual environment.
+You'll need AWS Credentials in your AWS Keyring, permissions to invoke Bedrock, and to have onboarded your account to use Claude 3.5 Sonnet.

 ```
 # Start in the repo root